Here is an A-Z list of immunology tests, together with a brief summary of the clinical applications of each. This is

-- Serum Paraprotein identification/quantification – Additional information is provided under Serum Protein Electrophoresis and Bence Jones protein (urine immunofixation).
+- Serum Protein Electrophoresis– Additional information is provided under Serum Protein Electrophoresis and Bence Jones protein (urine immunofixation).

 - Serum Protein Electrophoresis – (see IgG, IgA, IgM electrophoresis)

 - Skin antibodies – Two types of skin autoantibodies that detect different skin components are recognised: Intercellular cement substance (Pemphigus antibodies).
 Basement membrane antibodies (Pemphigoid antibodies)

 - Smooth muscle mitochondrial antibodies – Including liver kidney microsomal (LKM), gastric parietal cell (GPC).
 Smooth muscle antibodies at a high titre are associated with chronic active hepatitis, and at low titres are more likely to be triggered by infection.
 Mitochondrial antibodies are associated with primary biliary cirrhosis.